wagnerjfr/mysql-multi-source-replication-docker/README.md

 # Multi-Source Replication with Docker MySQL Images
-Setting up MySQL Multi-Source Replication (M1➡S and M2➡S) with Docker MySQL images
+Setting up MySQL Multi-Source Replication (M1 ⭢ S and M2 ⭢ S) with Docker MySQL images

 #### Replication enables data from one MySQL database server (the master) to be copied to one or more MySQL database servers (the slaves).